For the quarter ending September 30, 2002

 2004 Lewis and Clark Commemorative Coins Program (Silver)

-The commemorative silver dollar will commemorate the bicentennial of the incredible expedition conducted by the Corps of Discovery.
+The commemorative silver dollar will commemorate the bicentennial of the historic expedition conducted by the Corps of Discovery.
 The expedition departed St. Louis, Missouri on May 14, 1804.
-Design concepts for this coin will be provided, once Mint engravers and the sponsoring organization meet.
-The date and time for the meeting must be determined.
+United States Mint engravers were provided with source materials and began the initial design process in December 2001.

 Program surcharges will go to the Lewis and Clark Bicentennial Council (2/3), and the National Park Service (1/3), for activities associated with commemorating the bicentennial of the Lewis and Clark Expedition.